azzamshaikh/dubins_path_prediction_via_RNNs/README.md

 ### Training the Model

 Once the dataset is generated, the model can be trained.
 It loads the dataset previously generated.
-Note: A pretrained model is available in the `dataset_and_models` folder.

 To do this, run the `training_and_testing.py` script.
 It can be run via an IDE or through the following command:
 ```